 In the present day, Samuels describes, African-American men may perpetuate their own stereotype, since it is a rare time when a stereotype about them is not drastically negative.
 In some ways, it has become a sense of the Black male identity.
 But regardless, this stereotype is mostly fiction and rooted primarily in racist historical rhetoric.

 I believe the only way to talk about this uncomfortable subject is to drag it out into the light.
 Yes, many people — men and women, Queer and otherwise — assume Black men have big packages, and people who prefer big packages may be inclined to filter their search accordingly.
-That appears to be what you’re doing, or trying to do.
-I’m not the authority on where to find large groups of Black men or Black men looking to gang-bang you, but I’ll tell you that you should not go to Black Pride celebrations in New York or Atlanta for this purpose.
+I’m not the authority on where to find large groups of Black men or Black men looking to gang-fuck you, but I’ll tell you that you should not go to Black Pride celebrations for this purpose.
 Go to celebrate with your Queer family of color.
-Go because you’re attracted to men of color, not just because you just want big Black cock.
+Go because you’re attracted to men of color and want to support them, not just because you want a big dick.

 Hey, I stumbled across an article you wrote about sex fantasies and wanted to contact you I hope you don’t mind.
 I am an extremely sexual person and believe in exploring fantasies healthily, there is a guy I’m seeing who enjoys sex as much as I do and we are planning to play out certain fantasies.
 1 that worried me at first was him wanting to simulate a rape scene, but after googling I found out it’s very common and it helps that we already use a safe word and I know if I say stop he sees it as a challenge but if I say “pumpkin” he stops everything and holds his hands up and waits for me to say I’m ok.
 He is rough, but so far only about 10-20% more rough than I would like lol.
 The more I plan out this fantasy the more I get excited too, and I have discovered I quite like the idea of being tied up and gagged too but my worry there is I won’t be able to use the safe word.
 I really do apologize for asking a stranger for tips, but as I’m sure you know there aren’t many people who understand or are comfortable talking about this stuff and those who are comfortable are hard to find 😔 if you had any links or could point me in the right direction that would be extremely helpful.
 And I plan on following you on everything I can to keep up to date with your work I see you have a book coming out which I’m sure will make for a fascinating read.
 I can see you are gay so a lot probably won’t appeal to me but ideas and tips are useful for all occasions right?
 Thank you for spreading the word that it’s healthy to explore sexuality as well 😊 the world would be a much better place if more people orgasmed more lol